Kulwinderpal/dotfiles/README.md

 ## Credits
-Credits to  [Rizwanelansyah](https://github.com/Rizwanelansyah/.dotfiles) for the Waybar Config
+Credits to  [Rizwanelansyah](https://github.com/Rizwanelansyah/.dotfiles) for the Waybar and SwayNC Config